 Did you know?
 The Joshua tree was named after the biblical leader, as these trees appeared to Mormon migrants as worshippers raising open and outstretched arms in prayer.

 Spectacular natural wonders, quiet, indulgent valleys and vineyards, non-stop exciting cities, and all the sun, sand, and surf anyone can promise.
 There is no place for a romantic getaway like California.
 Visit California, Las Vegas, New Orleans, Miami, and more!
 Now is the perfect time to book.
-Call us at 1-877-967-5302, or visit your closest Flight Centre store.
+Get in touch with Flight Centre’s Travel Experts or Destination Wedding Specialists today.